Gross Domestic Product (GDP) posted a

 Net Primary Income from the rest of the world (NPI) slowed down by

 3.9 percent compared with the 9.4 percent growth recorded in the same quarter of the previous year.
 As a result, Gross National Income (GNI) posted a growth of 5.9 percent.

 On a seasonally adjusted basis, GDP and GNI grew quarter on quarter by

 1.1 percent and 1.0 percent, respectively.
 Agriculture, Hunting, Forestry and Fishing (AHFF) and Services rose by 1.6 percent and 1.4 percent, respectively.
 Likewise, Industry expanded by 0.4 percent from the previous quarter.

 With the country’s projected population reaching 104.1 million in the first quarter of 2017, per capita GDP grew by

 4.9 percent.
 Meanwhile, per capita GNI and per capita Household Final Consumption Expenditure (HFCE) grew by 4.4 percent and 4.2 percent, respectively.

 LISA GRACE S. BERSALES, Ph.D.

 National Statistician and Civil Registrar General

-See more at the National Accounts main page.
+See more at the National Accounts of the Philippines landing page.